Research

 Work in Progress

-with Felix Bierbrauer, Maximilian Blömer, Lilly Fischer, Emanuel Hansen and Andreas Peichl
+with Maximilian Blömer, Lilly Fischer, Emanuel Hansen and Andreas Peichl

 Designing redistribution with endogenous transfer take-up